 This meal is a celebration of the Caesar in beef stew form.
-Think surf and turf – the surf being the Clamato – or even a throwback to the very old-fashioned beef and oyster pie.
+Think surf and turf – the turf being the beef and the surf being the Clamato.
+Or, imagine a throwback to the very old-fashioned beef and oyster pie.
 But better.
 Even if you’ve never had a Caesar, you will love this.
 Green vegetable recommended; horseradish mashed potato a must.

 Feeds 4 – 6

 5 stalks of celery, chopped

 1 heaped tbsp tomato paste (here’s what to do with the rest of the tin)

 500ml Clamato juice (carried by Sainsbury’s in the UK)